dpasdar/k8s-kubeone-sample/README.md

 ```
 kubectl create -f mongo.yaml
 ```
+5. Go to the hetzner cloud and observe the generated Volume.

-5. Once the mongodb is created, you can access the container and create a mongodb object inside, just to make sure persistance works.
+6. Once the mongodb is created, you can access the container and create a mongodb object inside, just to make sure persistance works.

 ```
 kubectl exec -it mongo -- sh